darigovresearch/deep-learning/docs/source/introduction.rst

 References
 ---------------------------

-To write this section, the following sources have been consultanted:
+To write this section, the following sources have been used:

     - .. _TowardDataScience: https://towardsdatascience.com/unet-line-by-line-explanation-9b191c76baf5